 You must be careful not to fall prey to fad diets.
 Anyone preaching that they know what diet will cure you is undoubtedly not offering a treatment that is supported by reliable scientific evidence.
 That’s why nutrition and supplements are a billion dollar industry.
 There is not enough known about nutrition that can either support or refute such claims, and that leaves room for opportunists.
 Also, the industry is unregulated, so hyperbolic promises abound.

 I’m not discouraging you from trying things.
 I’m just saying to make good decisions.
-Be open to experimenting, but use your judgement.
+Be open to experimenting, but use your judgment.
 And I would suggest starting with western medicine first.
 Medical doctors have extensive training and (hopefully) make decisions based on research, evidence, and experience.
 Alternative medicine has no rigor, no scientific evidence, no regulation, and alternative medicine “doctors” often make decisions based on magical thinking and erroneous reasoning.

 You may be enticed by anecdotal evidence, which does have its merit.
 Learning what has worked for others can sometimes lead you in the right direction.
 But be wary of the “success stories” you read online.
 You don’t know the source, and even if you did hear it directly from the source, there is always the placebo effect that might be at play.